-The City is divided into NINE (9) routes.
+The City is divided into three (3) priority routes.
 Each route is made up of streets categorized as either priority streets or other streets, with priority streets cleared first.

 Priority roads are arterial roads that carry the highest volumes of traffic.
 These roads are used to access business areas and the hospital and are also used to get in and out of Kenora.
 Bus routes are also considered priority roads.
 Other roads are primarily residential or secondary routes.
 These are systematically plowed after the priority routes have been completed.

 Why does it seem to take a long time for other streets to be cleaned?

 Each scenario is different.
 Some snowstorms last many hours or have initial freezing rain that turns into snow.
 In each situation, it is evaluated and then determined if a re-plowing of priority streets may be required to maintain traffic safety.
 Re-plowing may occur before road crews can move on to other local streets.